 (d) Ensure that an account is not opened where the Company is unable to apply appropriate CDD measures/KYC policies.
 This shall applicable in cases where it is not possible to ascertain the identity of the client, or the information provided to the intermediary is suspected to be non genuine, or there is perceived non co-operation of the client in providing full and complete information.
 The market intermediary shall not continue to do business with such a person and file a suspicious activity report.
-It shall also evaluate whether there is suspicious trading in determining whether to freeze or close the account.
-The market intermediary shall be cautious to ensure that it does not return securities of money that may be from suspicious trades.
-However, the market intermediary shall consult the relevant authorities in determining what action it shall take when it suspects suspicious trading.

-(e) The circumstances under which the client is permitted to act on behalf of another person / entity shall be clearly laid down.
+(e) The circumstances under which the client is permitted to act on behalf of another person / entity shall be only after approval of senior management and principal officer.
 It shall be specified in what manner the account shall be operated, transaction limits for the operation, additional authority required for transactions exceeding a specified quantity/value and other appropriate details.
-Further the rights and responsibilities of both the persons i.e. the agent- client registered with the intermediary, as well as the person on whose behalf the agent is acting shall be clearly laid down.
-Adequate verification of a person's authority to act on behalf of the client shall also be carried out.
+Further the rights and responsibilities of both the persons i.e. the agent- client registered with the intermediary, as well as the person on whose behalf the agent is acting shall be as per mandate given by the registered client subject to provision, bye- laws and other given under PMLA and any other law for the time being in force.